TheEdwardsCipher/TheEdwardsCipher-Portal/test.md

 $$ax^2 + bx + c = 0 \implies x = \frac{-b \pm \sqrt{b^2 - 4ac}}{2a}$$

-where $b^2 - 4ac$ is called the descriminant.
+where $b^2 - 4ac$ is called the discriminant.
 This site is currently using MathJax to display math.

 ## Code